The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 Hailing from a small nation, Wales supporters make up for their lack of numbers with fierce loyalty and good spirits.

-The nation has had little to celebrate in its football history, but that has made every big moment that much more special for those there to witness it.
+The nation has had little to celebrate in its soccer history, but that has made every big moment that much more special for those there to witness it.

 Like their British rivals, the Welsh fans are incredibly inventive when it comes to chants to celebrate their players or simply being in the stadium at all.